 - Circuit C: Exhibition “The Treasure of St. Vitus Cathedral”, Prague Castle Picture Gallery (Price: CZK 350, ~€13.75)

 You can see the full details on the various tickets at the castle website.

 Discounts are available for children aged 6 – 16 (inclusive), secondary school and university students in full-time study until 26 (inclusive) and seniors aged 65+ (inclusive).
 FREE admission is available for children younger than 6 years old.

 Photography: Photography outside is fully allowed, but photography inside the buildings is only allowed without flash and without a tripod and costs 50 CZK for a permit.

-Guided tours of the castle are also available in English and other languages for 100 CZK per person (minimum 4 people) and lasts for 1 hour.
-Audioguides are also available for 350 CZK (3 hours) or 450 CZK (full day).
+Guided tours of the castle are also available in English and other languages for 150 CZK per person (minimum 4 people) and lasts for 1 hour.
+Audioguides are also available in Czech, English, French, German, Italian, Spanish and Russian for 350 CZK (3 hours) or 450 CZK (full day).

 Prague’s historic centre (Staré město) is not to be missed, with a multitude of monuments and buildings to see.
 The Old Town Square is the perfect place to begin, with the Týn Church towering over the square as well as being where the Astronomical Clock and the statue of Jan Hus (reformer and philosopher, executed for heresy) are located.

 The square is also a perfect point to get your bearings before heading to Wenceslas Square, the Powder Tower and the Church of St. Francis.
 It’s also a prime location for a coffee or a bite to eat.